 Welcome to Clan Cunningham International!

 Clan Cunningham International, founded in 2002, is a non-political, non-sectarian, all-volunteer, non-profit corporation registered in the State of Tennessee.
-As a registered non-profit organization under IRS Code Section 501(c)(3) (public educational charity), all donations to support its activities are tax-deductible within the limitation of federal tax codes for donors who are US citizens.
+As a registered non-profit organization under IRS Code Section 501(c)(3) (public educational charity), all donations to support its activities are tax-deductible within the limitation of federal tax codes for donors who are United States citizens.

 Membership is open to all Cunninghams around the world by birth, marriage, or adoption, and to the descendants of the Associated Families of the Districts of Cunninghame and Ayrshire in Scotland, as well as to anyone with an interest in or wishing to promote the great heritage of Clan Cunningham.